tdutouquet/Netflux-API/README.md

 ## Setup

-To launch the SYmfony server, run the following command:
+To launch the Symfony server, run the following command:

 ```
 symfony server:start